Florida Retail Federation urging Sunshine State residents to buy locally for Mother’s Day

 Mother's Day remains one of the most popular holidays in American, according to a National Retail Federation survey.

-Mom’s big day is coming up and Americans are expected to spend tens of billions of dollars on Mother’s Day while the Florida Retail Federation (FRF) is urging Sunshine State residents to buy gifts for the day right here.
+Mom’s big day is coming up, and Americans are expected to spend tens of billions of dollars on Mother’s Day.
+The Florida Retail Federation (FRF) is urging Sunshine State residents to buy gifts for the day right here.

-A survey conducted by the National Retail Federation (NRF) concluded spending on Mother’s Day across the nation is expected to climb to $34.1 billion for the date of May 11.
-That’s more than the $33.5 billion spent on Mother’s Day last year and just behind the record spent on Mother’s Day in 2023 when $35.7 billion was spent across America.
+A survey conducted by the National Retail Federation (NRF) concluded that spending on Mother’s Day across the nation is expected to climb to $34.1 billion for May 11.
+That’s more than the $33.5 billion spent on Mother’s Day last year and just behind the record spent on Mother’s Day in 2023, when $35.7 billion was spent across America.

 Scott Shalley, President and CEO of the FRN, said there’s no reason Floridians can’t find their gifts for moms close to home.

-In the national survey conducted by the NRF tapped 7,948 American adults between March 31 to April 7 to get their perspectives on Mother’s Day spending.
+The NRF conducted a national survey of 7,948 American adults between March 31 and April 7 to get their perspectives on Mother’s Day spending.

-The shoppers mostly likely to spend money on Mother’s Day are between 35 and 44 years old and will likely throw down about $345.75 each on average for the holiday.
+The shoppers most likely to spend money on Mother’s Day are between 35 and 44 years old and will likely spend an average of $345.75 each.

-Some 74% of all shoppers will spend money on greeting cards, while more than half, about 63%, plan on spending money on a special outing such as a dinner or brunch to honor mom.
-When it comes to gifts, jewelry will draw the most spending with an estimated $6.8 billion paid for those gifts.
-Another $6.3 billion will be spent on special outings and $3.5 billion will be spent on gift cards.
+Some 74% of all shoppers will spend money on greeting cards, while more than half, about 63%, plan a special outing, such as a dinner or brunch, to honor mom.
+Regarding gifts, jewelry will draw the most spending, with an estimated $6.8 billion paid for it.
+Another $6.3 billion will be spent on special outings, and $3.5 billion will be spent on gift cards.

 NRF officials said Mother’s Day remains one of the most important holidays among Americans.